jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 The most important distinction is between:

 - **Gross spending:** all spending associated with the stadium or development.
-- **Net new spending :** spending and income that would not have occurred in the local economy without the project.
+- **Net new spending:** spending and income that would not have occurred in the local economy without the project.

 Economic benefit claims often emphasize the first measure.
 Public policy should be evaluated using the second.